 1. Purchase good quality zip lock bags

-I know from past experience that packing clothes in ziplock bags takes up less space and keeps them clean until the child wears them.
-The second half of that tip comes in handy when you send younger kids to summer camp.
+From past experience, I know that packing clothes in Ziploc bags takes up less space and keeps them clean until the child wears them.
+The second half of that tip is handy when you send younger kids to summer camp.

 The key to this step is to use good quality gallon sized zip lock bags.
 I have used and liked the Aldi brand and the Ziploc brand.